-Students are expected to write a short summary (around 3-400 words) of the readings for each session and to submit to Moodle by 10 am each class the reading is due.
+Students are expected to write a short summary (around 3-400 words) of the readings for each session and to submit to Moodle by 10 am each class the readings are due.
 This is a great way to organize your thoughts and to check your comprehension.
 Students' summaries are evaluated on the basis of comprehension and timeliness: Two points for a fine summary; one point for a summary of acceptable quality; and zero point for late or non-submission.
 Plagiarism automatically results in a failing grade for the entire course (see Academic Conduct).

-3. Analysis, Critique, and Appreciation: 20%
+3. Analysis, Critique, and Appreciation: 30%

 I designed this seminar to be oral-intensive.
-You must be prepared to make a five-minute analysis, critique, and appreciation of the readings.
+I like to call on students in class.
+You must be prepared to make a three-minute analysis, critique, and appreciation of the readings.
 In addition, designated students will be asked to take formal responsibility for organizing the discussion of the readings.
 To create a lively discussion environment, you can pose questions, present data, and quote interesting, powerful, thought-provoking sentences.
 In preparing your discussion, please keep in mind: